Art, Culture and Design

 What I want to be (make) when I grow up

 Design fields are constantly emerging.
 New tools and news way of knowing generate new ways of creating.
 NEXT.cc introduces information, object, environment and experience design opportunities.

-The American K-12 education system needs graduates to be designers and creative problem solving individuals.
+The American K-12 education system needs graduates to be designers and creative problem-solving individuals.
 Dr. Howard Gardeners’ Five Minds for the Future include “the disciplined mind, the synthesizing mind, the creating mind, the respectful mind and the ethical mind” (2006).
 Disciplined minds continue to develop expertise in discrete subjects.
 Synthesizing minds activate ideas from different disciplines and systems and integrate diverse approaches.
 Creating minds encounter new contexts and situations and strategize new opportunities.
 Respectful minds are open to different points of views and cultures.
-Ethical minds develop purpose for individual contributions to society.
+Ethical minds develop many purposes for individual contributions to society.
 The designing mind works best when integrating all of these minds together.
 Young imaginations are the future.
 We must allow individuals opportunities to interact with the world and engage with the world in propositional ways- ways that when tested have the potential to fail as well as to succeed.
 As an alternative to struggling standardized testing, design pedagogy opens up diverse solutions and creates objectives of relational value.
 Ken Robinson agrees we must not let “the classroom kill creativity” (2001).
-Creativity is a 21st century necessity for students to discover the connections between themselves, their talent and their ability to contribute to the world.
+Creativity is a 21st-century necessity for students to discover the connections between themselves, their talent and their ability to contribute to the world.